 Certain sounds seem so loud that they’re intolerable.
-It’s one of the more unusual early warning signs associated with hearing loss, but hyperacusis is common enough that you may find yourself experiencing its symptoms.
-It can be an early sign of hearing loss if certain sounds seem really loud particularly if it lasts for an extended period of time.
+Hyperacusis is one of the more unusual early warning signs associated with hearing loss.
+If you experience discomfort or become irritated with loud sounds it can be an early warning sign of hearing loss.

 You find it’s difficult to comprehend particular words.
 This red flag frequently appears because consonants are starting to sound similar, or, at least, becoming difficult to differentiate.
 The th- and sh- sounds are very commonly muffled.
 Sometimes, it’s the s- and f-sounds or p- and t-sounds that become conflated.

 You keep needing people to repeat what they said.
-If you find yourself continually asking people to speak up, repeat themselves, or slow down when they talk, this is especially true.
-Often, you might not even acknowledge how frequently this is occurring and you may miss this warning sign.
+If you find yourself continually asking people to speak up, repeat themselves, or slow down when they speak you may have a hearing loss.
+You may not be aware of how often you are asking others to repeat themselves.